ishara-bangkit-capstone-project/ishara-machine-learning/README.md

 # Machine Learning Model
-First, we find dataset for both models.
+First, we find dataset.
 Then the data is being preprocessed, after that we built a sequential model using Tensorflow and Keras API.
 We use transfer learning MobileNetV2 for image classification.

 Since the application is computer-vision based, it has some real-time detection issues where it will classify aplhabets even though there is no hand detected.
-We improve and resolve these issue by making 2 models, which is binary and multiclass.
+We improve and solve these issue by making 2 models, which is binary and multiclass.

 The binary model will detect whether there is a hand or not, then if there is a hand it goes to the multiclass model which contains 26 alphabets.